 Your toddler the escape artist

 • Use the stroller, harness, or carrier: Every parent has their own preferred way of transporting their tot, so choose what works best for you and Baby.
-A stroller allows him to take in the sights and sounds while still being restrained, but he may prefer the closeness provided by a carrier.
-On the other hand, he might feel more independent in the stroller.
+A stroller allows them to take in the sights and sounds while still being restrained, but they may prefer the closeness provided by a carrier.
+On the other hand, they might feel more independent in the stroller.
 Carriers can be easier to maneuver through crowds, but strollers may be easier on parents.
 There’s no one way you “should” bring Baby places, and by working out the method that works best for your family, you may cut down on Baby’s daring escapes.
 Though not all parents are onboard with harnesses, some feel it’s a fair compromise, as it keeps the child close while still offering a bit of freedom.

 Related Topics